Close Menu

 Radioactive Waste Dumps at Maralinga

 The nuclear tests at Maralinga produced a large amount of radioactive waste, which was dumped at the site.
 The waste includes a number of highly toxic materials, including cesium-137, strontium-90, and plutonium-239.
 The waste dumps are still a major concern today, and the Australian government has established a number of safety measures to prevent further exposure to radiation.
-(See Also: Is Chicago Safe to Visit 2025?
-The Ultimate Guide)
+(See Also: Is It Safe To Visit Belfast Now?
+A City On The Mend)

 The radioactive waste dumps at Maralinga are located in a number of areas, including the “Baker’s Hill” dump and the “Red Gumboil” dump.
 The dumps are surrounded by a number of warning signs and are off-limits to visitors.